The Application Period Has Closed

 Applications & Deadlines

-Applicants should submit an online application no later than the specified deadline.
+Applicants should submit an online application no later than May 9, 2016.
 Completed applications must include:

 • A completed form (for EITHER master’s OR doctoral students), which includes space for a 300-500-word essay explaining the applicant’s qualifications, intellectual interests, and academic and career objectives.
 The essay must include a discussion of how the applicant will advance scholarship in digital information and technology and apply his or her knowledge to problems of scholarship, intellectual productivity, or public life.